tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/策略管理/策略_intl.md

 ### 1. Preset policy

-The preset policy is a collection of some common permissions created and managed by Tencent Cloud, such as SuperAdmin, resource management permissions, which has a rough granularity.
-These policies are not editable.
+The preset policy is a collection of common permissions created and managed by Tencent Cloud, such as SuperAdmin and resource management permissions.
+Preset policy does not provide granular control and it is non-editable.

-In the interface of preset policy, we can perform a search using service type and keyword.
-Here, we choose "All" in the service type and enter "ad" as keyword for search.
+In the interface of preset policy, we can search by service type or keyword.
+Here, we choose "All" in the service type and enter "ad" as keyword for the search.
 ![](https://mc.qcloudimg.com/static/img/7ae75fbd6c63eb215f6e2ebe80073179/Policy+Management9.png)